uwdata/latent-space-cartography/README.md

 ./start.sh tybalt
 ```

-After the server starts, navigate to http://localhost:5000/#/ in your browser.
-(We only support Chrome, though it might work for other browsers.)
+3. After the server starts, navigate to http://localhost:5000/#/ in your browser.
+We strongly recommend using Chrome!

 Below are descriptions on the example datasets: